Alison DeLancey, MScN (Director)

 Ari Rosner (Office Manager)

 Ari moved to Portland in 2008, and immediately looked for a farmers market near his Northeast neighborhood.
 He found Hollywood Farmers Market, and began volunteering weekly in the information booth.
-A couple years later, a staff position opened up and he came on board as the Community Volunteer Coordinator (later Market Coordinator).
-Over the years, the farmers market community has taken on a central place in his life, and every week he looks forward to seeing old friends and meeting new people.
-Outside of the market, he works as a contract bookkeeper for small non-profits, and enjoys most of the usual Portland hobbies: cycling, hiking, cooking, and gardening.
+A couple years later, a staff position opened up and he came on board as the Community Volunteer Coordinator (later Market Coordinator, and later still, Office Manager).
+Over the years, the farmers market community has taken on a central place in his life, and he looks forward to seeing old friends and meeting new people.
+Outside of the market, he works as a contract bookkeeper for non-profits, and enjoys most of the usual Portland hobbies: cycling, hiking, cooking, and gardening.

 Linda is a native Portlander.
 Her work career was with the Communications Workers of America, and now she is a frequent community volunteer.
 She serves on the board (and is a past President) of the Northeast Community Center, is a reader in the Smart program, and was formerly a CASA volunteer and delivered Meals on Wheels.
 At the farmers market she is a shopper, but would love to be a volunteer whenever needed.